What Are The Longest-Lasting Cars On The Road Today?

 The one you take care of.
 Just kidding, but not really.
 As mentioned above, how you take care of your car factors into its reliability.
 In an official capacity, J.D.
 Power names the Lexus ES, which shares underpinnings with Toyota’s Avalon, as the world’s most reliable car.

-Find Your Next Reliable Car with Cars Direct
+Find Your Next Reliable Car with Carvana

 The Drive has put together a few more resources you can use to educate yourself about the longest-lasting cars.
 Check them out below